webplatform/docs/css/selectors_api/querySelectorAll/index.md

 |Notes=This method differs from the [[css/selectors api/querySelector|'''querySelector''']]
 method by returning a collection of DOM element nodes that match the selector string, rather than only the first element found.
+Calling this method with an unknown selector (due to the browser not implementing it, or due to typo and such) may throw an exception.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification